VarshaDas/System-Design-Notes/CDN.md

 - **Google Cloud CDN**: Integrated with Google Cloud Platform for easy deployment.
 - **Fastly**: Known for real-time content delivery and dynamic content acceleration.

-## Challenges and Considerations

-1. **Cost**:
-   - Using a CDN can incur additional costs, especially for high-traffic websites.
-It's essential to evaluate the cost-benefit ratio.

-2. **Cache Invalidation**:
-   - Ensuring that updated content is quickly propagated across all edge servers can be challenging.

-3. **Complexity**:
-   - Integrating a CDN into an existing infrastructure might require configuration and optimization efforts.

-4. **Security**:
-   - While CDNs can enhance security, they also introduce potential new points of vulnerability.
-It's crucial to ensure that security measures are in place.

 ## Push vs Pull CDN